earthly/website/blog/_posts/2021-05-05-docker-networking.md

 ```
 You can access NGINX by hitting the `http://localhost:80/ url`.

-The downside with the host network is that you can’t run multiple containers on the same host having the same port.
+The downside with the host network is that you can't run multiple containers on the same host having the same port.
 Ports are shared by all containers on the host machine network.

 ### The None Driver